 In a positive move toward program stability, CMS did not finalize this change in the 2027 Rate Announcement.
 Keeping the same risk model significantly improved the financial outlook for MA plans.
 The three projected points of risk score pressure is now finalized at just over one point.
 Carriers and providers also have more time to adapt to the current CMS-HCC Model Version 28 (V28), phased in between 2024 and 2026.

 The proposed exclusion of diagnosis information from audio-only encounters and “unlinked” chart review records was finalized with one exception for members who switch from one MA organization to another.
 This exception is important to carriers for preserving continuity in risk scores for transitioning members and reducing potential disruption for MA plans experiencing churn.
 Without the exception, it would have been more difficult for members to transition from their current carrier because there would have been a lack of data, resulting in increased costs.
-Without the exception, the impact of excluding unlinked diagnoses from risk scores is projected to be -1.78% and the impact of excluding audio-only services is projected to be 0%, on average.
+The impact of excluding unlinked diagnoses from risk scores is projected to be -1.78% without the exception, and the impact of excluding audio-only services is projected to be 0%, on average.

 Medicare Part D